Last Updated on October 12, 2021 by

 This Game Can’t Thrive Under Harsh Weather Condition

 Most Europeans believe that the sport doesn’t thrive well during cold and hot days.
 Well, that’s true.
-American football is a game that isn’t continuous; with series of breaks and short plays.
-As a result, players can get freeze when it’s cold and get overheat when it’s hot between plays.
+American football is a game that isn’t continuous; with a series of breaks and short plays.
+As a result, players can freeze when it’s cold and get overheated when it’s hot between plays.
 Don’t even try playing the game on the wet surface.
 It is almost impossible because you just won’t get the needed traction.

 It Does Engage All The Players During The Game